aidermacs

 - Compatible with your current workflow

-Aidermacs supports an experimental mode that leverages two models for each coding task: an Architect model for reasoning and an Editor model for generating code edits.
+Aidermacs features an experimental mode using two specialized models for each coding task: an Architect model for reasoning and an Editor model for code generation.
 This approach has achieved state-of-the-art (SOTA) results on aider's code editing benchmark, as detailed in this blog post.

 To enable this mode, set aidermacs-use-architect-mode